 The concepts developed in BTRY 408 are applied to provide an introduction to the classical theory of parametric statistical inference.
 Topics include sampling distributions, parameter estimation, hypothesis testing, and linear regression.
-BTRY 421 Matrix Computation Spring.
-4 credits.
-Letter only.
-Prerequisite: pre-calculus.
-M. Contreras.
-Introductory course in matrix computations that reviews linear algebra (vector spaces, linear independence) and emphasizes a matrix approach to solving systems (LU-factorization, QR-decomposition, SVD, Schur complements) and the role of the condition number of a matrix.
-Positive definite matrices, eigenvalues, and their applications in modeling will be discussed.
-Weekly homework assignments and a course project design to teach numerical and statistical simulations in Matlab using the theory of matrices are required.
+BTRY 417 Matrix Algebra Spring.
+3 credits.
+Prerequisite: precalculus mathematics.

+Definitions, basic operations and arithmetic, determinants, and the inverse matrix.
+Rank, linear dependence, canonical forms, linear equations, generalized inverses and eigenroots and vectors.
+Emphasis is on understanding basic ideas and on developing skills for applying matrix algebra.
 [BTRY 451 Mathematical Modeling of Populations Fall.
 3 credits.
 S-U grades optional.
 Prerequisites: MATH 112, BTRY 408, or equivalent.
 Offered alternate years.
-Not offered 2000-2001.
+Not offered 1999-2000; offered fall 2000.
 This course will emphasize stochastic and deterministic models relevant to population genetics and population biology.
 Computer simulations and use of mathematical packages will be an integral part of the course.]
 BTRY 494 Undergraduate Special Topics in Biometry and Statistics (also STBTRY 494) Fall or spring.
 1-3 credits.
 S-U grades optional.